AndresTIY/Day11-HW2/README.md

 created input, gave it id name of "fname". picked it out with document.query, saved to a var in js.
 - current obstacle. when name is entered, how do you retrieve it?
+- firstname.value gives me first name put in. var firstname = document.get....
+- firstname should have one capital letter or should it convert first letter to capital?
+- instructions only mention valid vs invalid
+- valid = capital letter
+- code isn't pretty, hoping there's ways to make it look better and keep it DRY
+- I can create functions for each input area and then put it in the eventListener!
+YES
+- 70% done with the form and there is a lot of repetitive code.
+I'm sure it can be cleaned up